Posture-Related Problems in Different Professions and Work Environments

-Different professions place unique physical demands on the body, which often lead to posture-related problems such as neck pain, back pain, and muscle stiffness.
+Different professions place unique demands on the body, often leading to posture issues like neck pain, back pain, and stiffness.

 Posture-related problems in different professions are becoming increasingly common due to prolonged sitting, standing, and poor ergonomics.
 Office workers, teachers, drivers, students, and homemakers often experience neck pain, back pain, and joint discomfort caused by poor posture and lack of ergonomic support.
 Understanding how posture affects different professions is essential for preventing long-term musculoskeletal disorders and improving daily work comfort.